Gting6/Tetris-on-Python/README.md

 `python3 Tetris.py`
 `python3 Tetris.py`
 Use Multi-threading and socket programming to make a multiplayer tetris game
+- Note that one should modify the ip address in `Server.py`, `Network.py` to his / her own

 ## A Single Player Game of Tetris Battle ##